BKaperick/Dunbar/Readme.md

+# Introduction

+We investigate [Dunbar's Number](https://en.wikipedia.org/wiki/Dunbar%27s_number) which claims that humans can "comfortably maintain ~150 stable relationships".
+Some sociological research explains this threshold as the maximal size for a stable organization without explicitly-enforced heirarchies in place.
+Moreover, stability in human organizations without these heirarchies are strengthened by humans' natural tendency to gossip as a form of bonding.

+## Mathematical Structure

+Here, we model such an informal human organization, where each node represents a person, and each edge represents some general sense of mutual knowing-eachotherness.
+We say person A and distinct person B can gossip about distinct person C if and only if person A and C share an edge and person B and C share an edge.
+That is, `A`,`B`, and `C` form a triangle subgraph.

+Then, we say a graph `G` is *gossipable* if every node `A` in `G` has the ability to gossip with a distinct node `C` in `G` about at least one other node `C` in `G`.
+So, this is equivalent to the statement that every node in `G` is part of a triangle subgraph.

+## Goals of this Project
+We hope to investigate gossipability in the context of Dunbar's number.
+Ideally, we want to be able to motivate the value 150 with an argument stemming from gossipability.

+Firstly, we must develop code that scales well enough to compute gossipability for classes of graphs on the order of 150 nodes.
+Given the scaling of our current implementation, we suspect randomized approximations will serve as a necessary tool to achieve the desired results.

 # Timing Comparisions
 Comparing the currrent implementation of `ProportionAreGossipable(n,k)`, denoted `pag3` and the previous two iterations.
 We can see the current implementation `pag3` gives us a pretty good increase over the naive `pag1` and only slightly less naive `pag2`.